Meet Meagan S.

 I have always had surrogacy in the back of my mind.
 For the past couple of years I saw our country and even the world moving towards an increasingly negative state to put it generally.
 I wanted do something to make a positive impact and surrogacy seemed like the perfect way to do just that.
 I knew I was done growing my family, but I had been blessed with fertility and wanted to share that with someone less fortunate in that regard.
 I started the initial process to becoming a surrogate in 2017, and after a failed attempt with another family, I had a successful embryo transfer in August 2019 with a family I have grown to love as an extension of my own family and they feel the same way.

-I was admitted to L&D on 3/31/2020 and discharged on 4/4/2020, and even all these weeks later am just so thankful for the all the staff I encountered.
+I was admitted to L and D on 3/31/2020 and discharged on 4/4/2020, and even all these weeks later am just so thankful for the all the staff I encountered.
 I was a gestational surrogate who all of a sudden was faced with serious complications that led me to deliver on 4/1/2020 at 35 weeks gestation via emergency C-section.
 It was the first time in delivery that I faced any serious complications, my first C-section, first surrogacy experience, and first time delivering in a pandemic!
 It was stressful to say the least, but the incredible staff of nurses and doctors made it much less scary and kept me calm.
 Because of the virus, I had to have the C-section without my husband, so the nurses and surgeon chatted with me to help keep me distracted.
 I felt very safe in their capable hands.

 During postpartum recovery I was on Magnesium, and combined with the pain medication I was pretty useless.
 My husband owns a small business and during these uncertain times we felt it best he left and returned to work, so I had to rely on the nurses much more than I had ever done postpartum.
 They were so considerate and understanding.
 I never felt like I was bothering them when I asked for help.
 Because of the virus, the parents (from South America) of the child were also unable to make it and I still have temporary custody through at least May of the child.
 This was obviously a complicated situation and the social worker provided so much help even during labor of arranging a notary and printing/sending all the necessary paperwork between lawyers, the parents, and myself.
 I never had to explain my situation even once to any doctor or nurse which is so appreciated!